-Classes are small in Continuing Education and individuals get maximum attention in courses.
-Expert faculty are chosen for their subject-matter knowledge and for their real life experience-bringing practicality to the classroom along with information.
-Instructors also understand the adult learner and apply principles that encourage interaction and engage learning from everyone.
+Classes are small in Corporate and Continuing Education, and individuals get maximum attention.
+Faculty are chosen for their subject-matter expertise and for their real-life experiences - bringing relevance to the classroom along with valuable information and skills.
+Instructors also understand the adult learner and apply principles that encourage interactive learning.